 My name is Claire Schrader and I started out in life as the proverbial wallflower – until I found a way to break out of my shell and acquire some of the skills that the most successful people naturally have.
 As a result I have achieved things that would simply been impossible if I hadn’t come out of my introverted hidey-hole.

-I have developed a fast and effective approach, enabling my clients to free themselves of inhibitions, develop an effortless self-confidence and break through their barriers to expressing themselves powerfully in the world.
+I have developed a fast and effective system, The Sunflower Effect, enabling my clients to free themselves of inhibitions, develop an effortless self-confidence and break through their barriers to expressing themselves powerfully in the world.

 Shyness followed me into my early twenties until I got to the point where I knew I had to do something about it.